tianjiac/data-visualization-with-Grid-in-R/README.md

 ## Bias in 2000 Olympic Diving Game

 * This visualization is about bias from 20 judges in 2000 Olympic diving game.
-* For each judge from different country, I calculated how biased when they judged on divings, and the correspondent confidence intervals for the bias.
+* For each judge from different countries, I calculated how biased they were when they judged on divings, and the correspondent confidence intervals for the bias.
 * The visualization was finished with R package *Grid*.
 * All rights reserved by Tianjia Chen, Yale University.